Constellation-Labs/documentation-hub/validate/automated/nodectlUpgrade.md

 ### Re-join the Network

-The configured `layer0` network will rejoin the network.
+The configured `layer0` profile will rejoin the network.
 In this case the profile `dag-l0` is configured as the layer0 and will attempt to join.

-In this [upgrade](./nodectlCommands.md#upgrade) (document/manual) we did **not** choose the `-w` (watch) mode.
+In this [upgrade](./nodectlCommands.md#upgrade) (document/manual) we did **not** choose the `-w` ([watch](./nodectlCommands#upgrade)) mode.
 This creates an upgrade that is less verbose, and saves time by not forcing the Node Operator to wait for all peer to peer connections to be established, instead once the Node reaches a `state` where it is able to participate on the network, **nodectl** will skip watching for the remaining peers to connect and simply and safely continue the upgrade process.

-It is necessary that all peers on the network learn about all other peers on the network via the gossip mechanisms in the Constellation Network's DAG protocol setup.
+It is necessary that all peers on the network learn about all other peers on the network via the gossip mechanisms in the **Constellation Network's** DAG protocol setup.
 However, it is not important to wait for all connections to be established, to complete the upgrade.

 Below we will see that our Node reached `WaitingForReady` while it was connected to `36` out of `48` known Nodes on the network.  **nodectl** continued the upgrade process...